alibahadirzeybek/sandbox/README.md

 ## Required Permissions on AWS

-If you would like to use a different name for AWS resourcesother than `vvp`, you can change the `unique_name` under `modules/aws/locals.tf` which will change the naming for S3 bucket, IAM user, IAM policy, etc.
+If you would like to use a different name for AWS resourcesother than `vvp-hive-catalog`, you can change the `unique_name` under `modules/aws/locals.tf` which will change the naming for S3 bucket, IAM user, IAM policy, etc.